NicholasMalamud/MySimplePlanner-Application/README.md

 Description:

-      A simple Python planner with tkinter UI
+      A simple Python planner with tkinter gui

 Contents: